-3. Creative and innovative design solutions will be considered, especially where they incorporate high environmental protection performance.
+3. Creative and innovative design solutions will be considered, especially where they incorporate measures making use of highly sustainable techniques for construction and performance.

 Developers should engage with local residents and the Parish Council at an early stage in the design process, as advised by the NPPF.